trentrueckert/datafun-07-ml/README.md

 # datafun-07-ml

 ## Overview
-This project implements machine learning and linear regression
+This project implements machine learning and linear regression.

 ## Starting the Project: Create and Manage Virtual Project Environment
 * Create and name the repository including a default README.md